 St. Patrick’s Festival in Dublin, Ireland

-- It is celebrated between the 13th and 17th March 2020.
+- It is celebrated between the Wednesday 16th to Sunday 20th March 2022.
 Five great days and nights.

 St. Julian’s Local Council

 The below information is of 2019.

 On this day 17th of March the St. Julian’s Local Council has organized a park and ride shuttle service from the Luxol Ground (Pembroke) up to Triq Michelangelo Borg (near the Spinola Car Park).
 This is operated between 6pm and 1am.
 At the Luxol Ground there is ample space to park and it is a great idea for those who come with their car.
 The ride takes on around 7 to 10 minutes not because it is far away but only due to traffic.

 A specific phone number was allocated to handle the residents’ complaints.

 Due to the impact on the local residents the local council has tried a lot to come up with solutions to minimise the negative impact.

 They have organised a meeting with the various stakeholders to find the best way forward for this celebration.
 Through efforts by the councils they coordinated meetings with the local bars to share the costs of clean-up of the mess of bottles, cans and other rubbish left behind scattered all over the streets.

 Enjoy this page?
 Share It On Social Media!

 We have used Discover Cars every time we rented a car.
 We highly recommend them due to their good service and good prices.